logzio/logz-docs/_source/logzio_collections/_p8s-sources/prometheus-cloudwatch-exporter.md

 {% include page-info/early-access.md type="beta" %}

-This project allows you to collect Prometheus format metrics from Amazon CloudWatch with the CloudWatch exporter, and ship them to Logz.io using the OpenTelemetry collector.
+This project allows you to collect Prometheus-format metrics from Amazon CloudWatch with the CloudWatch exporter, and ship them to Logz.io using the OpenTelemetry collector.

 We simplify the data export and collection for your metrics: You tell us the desired namespaces and regions you want to send your data from and we fetch the most relevant metrics to display in the Logz.io pre-built Infrastructure Monitoring dashboards.